 Carrots

 Fall carrots are the sweetest.
 The colder nights bring out their flavor.
-I sow them early in September and add a layer of mulch when it gets chilly to keep them cozy.
+I sow them in early September and add a layer of mulch when it gets chilly to keep them cozy.

 Beets

-Beets are like getting two crops in one—tasty roots and greens you can sauté or toss in salads.
+Beets are like getting two crops in one, tasty roots and greens you can sauté or toss in salads.
 I roast mine with garlic and herbs for a perfect fall side.

 Turnips